DoubleHyphen/Personal-Blog/simplicity.md

 This snippet was chosen for its complexity, yes, but it serves to highlight a specific _kind_ of complexity.
 The thing we care about should work fairly simply, has no real reason to _not_ work fairly simply, but the language won't let us hide the implementation details behind a decent abstraction.
 This kind of complexity shall be referred to herein as **“incidental complexity”**, because there's no real reason for it.

-A compiler will compile orders of magnitude more code than what comprises it[^¹]: therefore, a more complex compiler that results in simpler code will lead to a huge reduction in complexity overall.
+A compiler will compile orders of magnitude more code than what comprises it[^¹].
+Therefore, a more complex compiler that results in simpler code will lead to a huge reduction in complexity overall.

 [¹]: Small rant: this is why I personally never understood the argument that “one of C's strong points is that you can write a standards-compliant compiler in a few thousand lines of code”.
 Well, Brainfuck takes one-hundredth that; why should I even care?
 Would such a compiler even be materially more useful than Brainfuck's?
 I mean, I get that new architectures are a thing that exists but, even then, would the generated code be useful without the robust optimisations that a mature compiler like `clang` or `gcc` would perform?